Graetzel cells against silicon: ways of development

 By contrast, solar cells based on perovskite are simple in production and are made of inexpensive materials.
 Now their industrial production is just beginning, but it becomes clear that they have the potential for a multiple reduction in production costs, provided that the output is expanded.

-As for the consumer qualities of perovskite cells, their application is much wider than that of silicon batteries.
+As for the consumer qualities of solar cells, their application is much wider than that of silicon batteries.
 They work effectively not only on sunny days, but also in diffused light.
 An advantageous feature is also that they can be made flexible and perform in various color solutions, which expands the possibilities of their use in the construction of civil and industrial construction projects.
 Batteries can be integrated into facades, windows and other structural elements of buildings for power generation.
 The scientist cited as an example the noise barrier built on the motorway between the Swiss cities of Berne and Zurich, which not only protects from noise, but also generates electricity.

 Thus, it can be concluded that silicon technology in itself has great potential, but the question of cost is extremely acute.
 Silicon technology is very costly, even at the stage of construction of new production facilities, and initially the cost of equipment for solar power plants is too high.
 Accordingly, here arises a question of the further possibility and expediency of subsidizing the development of costly silicon photovoltaics.